CodeDifferently/lecture-slides/lectures/primary-school/3rd-through-5th/intermediate.digital-citizenship/content.md

 #### Copyright
 * Do you know what symbol © means?
 <p class="fragment fade-in"> This symbol means the creator has legal protection over the things they create.</p>
-* If you want to use an image or video online that has the © symbol, you must contact the creator and ask for permission
+<p class="fragment fade-in"> If you want to use an image or video online that has the © symbol, you must contact the creator and ask for permission.</p>